DUI Driver's License Suspension

 Cincinnati, OH Division of Police - Cincinnati's police department is responsible for securing the peace and responding to reports of crime for a city of over 800,000 residents.
 It may also conduct patrols for suspected drunk or drugged driving offenders.Cincinnati Division of Police

 Cincinnati, OH 43215

 Ohio State Highway Patrol - The OSHP helps to ensure the safety of Ohio's roadways.
 The department is also responsible for responding to emergency incidents across the state and providing support where needed.
 The Cincinnati District Office further oversees operations in the 9-county district in Central Ohio.Cincinnati District Headquarters

 2855 West Hamilton-Granville Road

 phone: (614) 799-9241

 An administrative license suspension is not something you should just accept as part of your refusal to submit to a BAC test.
 If you or a loved one has would like to figure out what your options are to get your license back and fight to stay on the road, Joslyn Law Firm can help.
 Our dedicated legal team understands what you have to lose if you cannot drive legally in Ohio.

-Our Columbus DUI lawyers have extensive experience defending those accused of drunk or drugged driving, including inside criminal courtrooms and BMV hearings.
+Our Cincinnati DUI lawyers have extensive experience defending those accused of drunk or drugged driving, including inside criminal courtrooms and BMV hearings.
 Call Joslyn Law Firm today at (513) 339-6289 or use our online contact form for your free consultation about what we can do to get you driving again.